Tell me 3 strengths you have?

 When it comes to assessing our own talents and abilities we are full of blind spots.
 If you can see yourself through the eyes of others, your vision will become clearer and you could give that person feedback to help them too.

 Your strengths can and do change over time so be aware that this is a snapshot at exactly this point in time.
 You can work more at the ones that you feel that SHOULD be your strengths but aren’t.

 If you want your strengths to be ranked in order then you can take a free online survey.
 I get my clients to complete this survey then we look at the strengths that might be lower down the list that they want higher and we can work on this using a variety of tools and techniques.

-Remember using your strengths is a formula for living a good life.
-Using your signature strengths every day will bring you authentic happiness and abundant gratification.
+Now that you know how to identify your strengths, you now have the formula for living a good life.
+Using your signature strengths will bring you authentic happiness and abundant gratification.